Please Log in or Register

 Eurofighter completes 1st phase of missiles tests

 Eurofighter have completed a range of air-carriage trials for the MBDA Meteor Beyond Visual Range Air-to-Air Missile (BVRAAM), which forms part of the process of integrating the missile onto the Typhoon swing-role combat aircraft.
-The first of a series of trials to ensure the safe separation of the missile across the ...
+The first of a series of trials to ensure the safe separation of the missile across the flight envelope were carried out by Eurofighter Partner Company BAE Systems with Instrumented Production Aircraft IPA 1 on the ...

 Category: Military Aviation